-- (1) A state administrative law judge shall not appear at a public hearing before an executive or legislative body or official if doing so would cast doubt on his or her ability to decide impartially regarding any issue or party that with reasonable foreseeability might come before him or her unless the issue or party is one with respect to which the state administrative law judge would in any event be disqualified under this Code or any other provision of law. - (2) A state administrative law judge shall not accept: - (a) appointment to a governmental committee or commission or other governmental position if his or her activity in such capacity would cast doubt on his or her ability to decide impartially regarding any issue or party that with reasonable foreseeability might come before him or her; or - (b) appointment or employment as a peace officer or police officer, as those terms are defined in Criminal Procedure Law §§ 1.20 and 2.10, unless he or she is a member of the uniformed force of the police department exercising adjudicative duties.
+- (1) A state administrative law judge shall not appear at a public hearing before an executive or legislative body or official if doing so would cast doubt on historycolor: bilder bilder ability to decide impartially regarding any issue or party that with reasonable foreseeability might come before historycolor: bilder bilder unless the issue or party is one with respect to which the state administrative law judge would in any event be disqualified under this Code or any other provision of law. - (2) A state administrative law judge shall not accept: - (a) appointment to a governmental committee-or, board, commission, or other governmental position if his or her activity in, unless such enpacity would east doubt on his or her ability to decide impartially regarding any issue or party that appointment does not conflict with reasonable foreseeability might come before him or her the judge's official duties and there is no appearance of conflict, bias or prejudice concerning the judge's official position; or - (b) appointment or employment as a peace officer or police officer, as those terms are defined in Criminal Procedure Law §§ 1.20 and 2.10, unless he or shethe judge is a member of the uniformed force of the police department exercising adjudicative duties.

-- [4.7][4C(2)] The appropriateness of accepting extra-judicial assignments must be assessed in light of the demands on judicial resources created by crowded dockets and the need to protect the administrative judiciary from involvement in extra-judicial matters that may prove to be controversial.
-State administrative law judges should not accept governmental appointments that are likely to interfere with the effectiveness and independence of the administrative tribunal on which the judge serves. - (3) Unless otherwise prohibited by law, a state administrative law judge may be a member or serve as an officer, director, trustee or non-legal advisor of an organization or governmental agency devoted to the improvement of the law, the legal system or the administration of justice or of an educational, religious, charitable, cultural, fraternal or civic organization not conducted for profit subject to the following limitations and the other requirements of this Code.
+[4.7][4C(2)] The appropriateness of accepting extra-judicial assignments must be assessed in light of the demands on judicial resources created by crowded dockets and the need to protect the administrative judiciary from involvement in extra-judicial matters that may prove to be controversial.
+State administrative law judges should not accept governmental appointments that are likely to interfere with the effectiveness and independence of the administrative tribunal on which the judge serves.

+Formatted: Indent: Left: 0", Hanging: 1.5", Tab stops: 0", Left + 0.5", Left + 1", Left organization not conducted for profit subject to the following limitations and the other requirements of this Code.

+(3) Unless otherwise prohibited by law, a state administrative law judge may be a member or serve as an officer, director, trustee or non-legal advisor of an organization or governmental agency devoted to the improvement of the law, the legal system or the administration of justice or of an educational, religious, charitable, cultural, fraternal or civic